Dual Diagnosis Treatment in Modesto

 We are proud to be family owned and operated and bring a wealth of firsthand experience navigating addiction to our program.
 We know what you and your family are going through because we have been in your shoes.
 Our large, professional support staff offers a comprehensive and integrated approach to your recovery, emphasizing your physical, emotional, mental, and spiritual wellbeing.

-We invite you to reach out to us today to learn more about our program, our various locations, our admissions process, or our insurance coverage and options.
+We invite you to reach out to us today to learn more about our program, our admissions process, or our insurance coverage and options.
 We are happy to speak with you during a complimentary, confidential consultation, either in person or over the phone.